ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/User Guide.md

   enrolment fee collection status of a customer
 * Call the Attendance API to view course session attendance and upload course session attendance
 * Call the Assessment API to create, update/void, search and view assessment records
-* Call the SkillsFuture Credit Pay API to create, view and cancel claims, as well as uploading any supporting documents for claims
+* Call the SkillsFuture Credit Pay API to create, view and cancel claims, as well as upload any supporting documents for claims

 ## Table of Contents